Looking to make the most out of your trip to Florence? Look no further!

 - La Strega Nocciola: Just across the Ponte Vecchio in the Oltrarno District

 - Gelateria de Neri: Near the Ufizzi Gallery.
 There’s always a line, but the gelato is worth the wait.

 21. Firenze Card

-It's not really worth it, unless you plan to visit every single museum in the city on a mega busy sightseeing blitz.
-It's pricey at 72 euros.
+Another Florence tip is that I don’t think it’s worth to purchase the Firenze Card, unless you plan to visit every single museum in the city on a mega busy sightseeing blitz.
+It’s pricey at 85 euros.

-From a strictly financial point of view, there's no real savings from purchasing the Firenze Card.
-Right now, the Firenze Card also doesn't include the Duomo, though that may change.
+From a strictly financial point of view, there may be little real savings from purchasing the Firenze Card.
+Right now, the Firenze Card also doesn’t include the Duomo complex and monuments, though that may change.